-Guide dogs travel free and are allowed to travel on the passenger decks and in the cabins with their owners as long as the dog is wearing its harness or jacket.
-Please contact Stena Line a few days before you travel on 031-174-315811 so that we can alert staff onboard the ship.
+Please contact Stena Line a few days before you travel on +31-(0)174-315811 so that we can alert staff onboard the ship.

 Please ensure that your dog has done his needs before you go onboard.
 If high distress, we have a simple outlet onboard our ships.

 EU pet passport*

 Pet travel with dogs, cats and ferrets is bound by the conditions of the EU pet passport.
 The EU pet passport replaces all passports or other documents previously used for pet travel in Europe including the PETS document.
 The EU pet passport can be acquired at any authorized veterinarian after a microchip has been fitted and a successful blood test has been given.
 The following procedures must be followed in the order listed below.